zrpaplicacoes/workshop-lambda-sqs/README.md

 * Docker Compose
 * [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

+## Structure

+This repo is a monorepo managed by Yarn Workspaces.
+There are 3 main folders:

+* Web: React with Typescript to implement a lightweight frontend;
+* Serverless: Lambda functions that implement the main interface for our services;
+* Shared: Reusable code between web and serverless;

 ## Navigation

 There are multiple tags in this repository between points of interest during the lecture.